 This was probably done to visually balance out the oversized flying tourbillon module that is visible through a circular cutout at 6 hours, although I really don’t know why they needed to “balance” such a beautiful work of art that looks simple and, at the same time, is so high-tech.

 As usual, Ralph Lauren doesn’t want to give out the name the caliber that powers their new watch modestly calling it RL167 and saying that it was supplied for them by Richemont.
 I can’t prove it at the moment, but something keeps telling me that the actual maker of the mechanism is either Piaget or Jaeger-LeCoultre.
+(Update from the year of 2018: the mechanism is manufactured by La Fabrique du Temps: a relatively new production facility of Louis Vuitton, another ultra-luxury fashion brand that is gradually becoming a serious watchmaking brand.)

 As for the price, the fashion house sells its RL67 Tourbillon Safari for impressive $55,000 (frankly, I am not really sure that the timekeeper’s value is equal to its price), so this model will possibly be a trifle more expensive just because its dial takes longer to make.